ashentouka/whonix-ghosts/README.md

-# whonix.ghost-trusters
+# whonix.ghosts
-Whonix Gateway updated and configured with a trio of purpose built workstations.
+Whonix Gateway up-to-date, (optionally reconfigured with a trio of purpose built workstations.